NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of arithmetic hyperbolic manifold groups

-The nonseparable subgroup in $\pi_1(M)$ can be chosen to be a free product of surface groups and free groups.
-Moreover, if $M$ is closed, then both $M_1$ and $M_2$ are closed, and the nonseparable subgroup can be chosen to be a free product of closed surface groups and free groups.
+If $M$ is closed, then both $M_1$ and $M_2$ are closed, and the nonseparable subgroup can be chosen to be a free product of closed surface groups and free groups.
+If $M$ has cusps, the nonseparable subgroup might be a free group.